-The tongue has lots of small spots on it for taste and sensation.
+The tongue has lots of small spots or dots on it for taste and sensation.
 If spots are an unusual color or cause irritation, they may indicate an infection, past injury, or other condition.

 In this article, we look at what healthy spots on the tongue do, and the causes of unusual spots.
 We also cover diagnosis, treatment, and prevention tips.